abbas-gheydi/hanoproxy/README.md

-HAnoProxY is developed purley in Go and it can act as an authoritative and recursive DNS nameservers at the same time.
+HAnoProxY is developed purley in Go and it can act as an authoritative and recursive DNS nameserver at the same time.
 It checks the health of listed endpoints and returns a healthy ip address to the Users/Services.
 It has two mechanisms for load balancing: by default it is round robin but it can be configured as an Active-Passive load balancing too.

 health Check protocols: